ZJ-jack/NMSPNs_Analysis_Method_2/README.md

 # Analysis of Non-Markovian Stochastic Petri Nets (NMSPNs)

-This repository hosts the implementation of **Example 3 (page.
-33-38)**.
+This repository hosts the implementation of **Example 3 (pages 33-38)**.
 The code provides a framework for analyzing NMSPN models, with a fixed network structure but adjustable parameters.

 ## Requirements